test-orgn/blog-java_logging/README.md

-# Code examples for Java logging blog post
+# Code examples for Java logging blog post,

 The code in this repository was used for demo purposes when writing the blog post about logging and handling exceptions in Java.